callmecavs/heading-links.js/README.md

 ## Usage

-Add the script to your HTML.
+Include the script in your HTML.

 ```html
 <script src="heading-links.min.js"></script>